Miami Probation Violation Lawyer

 Have you been arrested in connection with a probation violation?
 At Frank Schwartz, P.A., we’re here to protect your rights.

 A probation violation is a serious matter.
 If you’re found guilty, your probation could be extended.
 Worse, you could wind up having to finish out your sentence in jail or prison.
-Our Miami probation violation attorney will fight tooth and nail to save you from these harsh penalties.
+Our South Florida probation violation attorney will fight tooth and nail to save you from these harsh penalties.
 With over 20 years of experience, we are highly skilled in representing clients in violation of probation (VOP) hearings.
 We will make it our mission to vigorously defend you.

 What Is a Probation Violation in Florida?